 The Canon 300 will hold up to 4.4lb camera, 3-way tilt, 24"-62" height adjustable, under $50.
 Try B&H Photo in New York.
 I have purchased equipment from them and they are very good.
 Also check their “used” section.
 I have a Manfrotto tripod which is excellent, but 4x the price.
 What you get for more $$ are smoother adjustments, legs slide out easily (you don’t have to pull them out to telescope), all those things that get annoying if you are using it constantly.
 The Cannon does all that mine does (I think!) but at a fraction of the cost.
 If you don’t like it, B&H will take it back.
 Good luck!posted over 4 years ago

 Have you heard of the gorilla-pod?
 It’s a tripod with bendable legs so you can wrap.hang, and mount it on objects.
 It’s really cool.
-It may be a little too small if you have an SLR camera, but it works for smaller cameras.posted over 2 years ago
+It may be a little too small if you have an SLR camera, but it works for smaller cameras.posted about 4 years ago

 If you are not planning to use any table tops, stools or a little furniture to help support a gorilla-pod or a table top pod— I recommend getting a tripod that can extend at least 40 inches.
 But if you don’t mind using elevated surfaces for a small tripod, I would simply just stick with a table top tripod.
 Gorilla pods are hard to use if you only prefer straight compositions.